Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Generate thumbnail

-After authenticating your [ComputerVisionAPI][ref_computervisionclient] client, you can generate a thumbnail (JPG) of an image.
+You can generate a thumbnail (JPG) of an image.
+The thumbnail does not need to be in the same proportions as the original image.

 ```Python
 from PIL import Image